Ohio State University

 - Efficient, scalable, disk-based, parallel and distributed algorithms

-- Parallel and distributed techniques for incremental, exploratory and
+- Parallel or distributed techniques for incremental, exploratory and

 - Notification to authors: